Assessments and Logbook

 Trainees are advised to make summary logbook sheets at each quarterly review, so that cumulative experience can be judged.

 All assessments are carried out in the training centre(s).
-It is the responsibility of the Faculty Tutors (Pain) to nominate assessors suitable for Advanced Pain Medicine training, and it is the responsibility of the trainee to contact the assessor to arrange a date and time for the assessment.
-Assessors should be career grade doctors (Consultants or SAS grades) in Pain Medicine – with appropriate local training as clinical supervisors and the use of WPBAs.
+It is the responsibility of the Faculty Tutors (Pain) to nominate assessors suitable for Stage 3 SIA Pain Medicine training, and it is the responsibility of the trainee to contact the assessor to arrange a date and time for the assessment.
+Assessors should be career grade doctors (Consultants or SAS grades) in Pain Medicine – with appropriate local training as clinical supervisors and the use of supervised learning events (SLEs - formerly referred to as WpBAs).

-All completed assessments will be recorded on the e-portfolio, or kept in the trainees written portfolio, and will be available for review by the ARCP panel, and the RAPM on request.
-For doctors who cannot access the e-portfolio, generic RCoA WPBA and MSF tools can be found here.
+All completed assessments will be recorded on the Lifelong Learning platform (LLp), or kept in the trainees written portfolio, and will be available for review by the ARCP panel, and the RAPM on request.
+For doctors who cannot access the LLp, generic RCoA SLE tools can be found here.

 In the case of a candidate performing unsatisfactorily, the assessment should be discussed with the Faculty Tutor (Pain) and/or assessor.
 Repeated unsatisfactory assessments should be discussed with the Faculty Tutor (Pain) and the RAPM (Regional Advisor in Pain Medicine).

-The Faculty have produced the following guidance for Faculty Tutors (Pain) and Trainees undertaking WPBAs:
+The Faculty have produced the following guidance for Faculty Tutors (Pain) and Trainees undertaking SLEs:

-- Short guidance for trainers and trainees using the generic WPBA tools for the Advanced year in Pain Medicine
+- Short guidance for trainers and trainees using the generic SLE tools for the Stage 3 SIA year in Pain Medicine

-- Guidance for Faculty Tutors (Pain) to ensure improved Trainee competence during WPBAs
+- Guidance for Faculty Tutors (Pain) to ensure improved Trainee competence during SLEs

 - Suggested assessment Calendar